 The Nikon D610 and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and February 2014.
 The D610 is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (D610) and an APS-C sensor.
+The cameras are based on a full frame (D610) and an APS-C (A6000) sensor.
 The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Nikon D610 and the Sony A6000 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D610 – represents the basis or 100 percent across all the size and weight measures).